Eastcoast-Laboratories/timeeffect/dev/BULK_EDIT_EFFORTS.md

 **Editable Fields:**
 - **Access Rights (ACP):** Owner, Group, World permissions
-- **Billed Status:** Mark as billed/unbilled with date
+- **Billed Status:** Mark as unbilled/billed with new date
 - **Project Assignment:** Move efforts to different project
+- **Customer Assignment:** Move efforts to different customer
 - **User Assignment:** Reassign efforts to different user
+- **Group Assignment:** Move efforts to different group
-- **Rate Override:** Apply new hourly rate to selected efforts
+- **Rate Override:** Apply new hourly rate to selected efforts For each Field:
+- show all distinct different values in a list ( e.g. "Bisherige Werte: [value1, value2]" )
+- add the option to change all efforts to the new value or keep existing values

 #### 2.3 Validation & Security
 - Verify user has edit permissions for all selected efforts
-- Validate that all selected efforts exist and are accessible
-- Log all bulk edit operations for audit trail

 ### Phase 3: User Interface Enhancements